HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 protocol_type | The type of protocol.
 Must be a child term of https://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FOBI_0000272. | object | yes | [See module  process_type_ontology](module.md/#process_type_ontology) | Protocol type |  |
 computational_method | A URI to a versioned workflow and versioned execution environment in a GA4GH-compliant repository. | string | yes |  |  |  |

-## aggregate_generation_protocol
+## Aggregate generation protocol
-_Information on how cultured cells are developed into cell aggregates._
+_Information about how cultured cells are developed into cell aggregates._

 Location: type/protocol/biomaterial_collection/aggregate_generation_protocol.json